-Please keep in mind that we use divergence as an indicator, not a signal to enter a trade!
+Please keep in mind that we use divergence as an INDICATOR, not as a signal to enter a trade!

-It wouldn’t be smart to trade based solely on divergences since too many false signals are given.
+It wouldn’t be smart to trade based SOLEY on divergences since too many false signals are given.

 Another way is to make use of momentum tricks by watching out for an actual crossover or waiting for the oscillator to move out of the overbought/oversold region.

 You can also try drawing trend lines on the oscillator too.

 With these nifty tricks, you can guard yourself against false signals and filter out those that’ll be very profitable.

 On the flip side, it is just as dangerous trade against this indicator.